J. R. Martinez: Early life

 Martinez was born in Shreveport, Louisiana, to Maria Zavala.
 He has two sisters who were raised with his mother's family in El Salvador.
 His sister Anabel died before Martinez ever had the chance to meet her.
 Martinez has never met his father.
 At a young age, he moved with his mother to Hope, Arkansas.
 At 17, just prior to his senior year of high school, they moved to Dalton, Georgia.

 Career

 Military career

-In September 2002, Martinez enlisted in the Army and underwent Basic and Advanced Training at Fort Moore, Georgia, where, upon his graduation, was assigned the Military Occupational Specialty (MOS) of 11B (Infantryman).
+In September 2002, Martinez enlisted in the Army and underwent Basic and Advanced Training at Fort Benning, Georgia, where, upon his graduation, was assigned the Military Occupational Specialty (MOS) of 11B (Infantryman).
 After reporting to Fort Campbell in January 2003, he was assigned to Delta Company, 2nd Battalion, 502nd Infantry Regiment of the 101st Airborne Division.

 In February 2003, he was deployed to the Middle East.
 Two months later, Martinez was driving a Humvee when its left front tire hit an IED; Martinez suffered smoke inhalation and severe burns to more than 34 percent of his body.
 He was evacuated to Ramstein AB, Germany, for immediate care and transferred to the Army Institute of Surgical Research Burn Center at Brooke Army Medical Center (BAMC) in San Antonio, Texas.
 He spent 34 months at BAMC and has undergone 33 plastic surgery and skin graft surgeries.